Hypermoron/Toast/README.md

 # Toast
-A very simple Minecraft plugin that allows the toasting of bread
+A simple plugin that allows bread to be cooked into toast.
+Created for the ToastCraft server.